 Atorvastatin/ezetimibe (By mouth)

-Lowers high cholesterol and triglyceride levels in the blood.
-This medicine contains an HMG-CoA inhibitor (statin).
+Lowers high cholesterol and triglyceride levels.
+This medicine contains a cholesterol absorption inhibitor and a statin.

 LiptruzetThere may be other brand names for this medicine.